-- Black separatist extremists are individuals or groups that seek to establish an independent nation for people of African descent through force or violence.
-These groups claim superiority over whites, are typically anti-Semitic, and oppose integration and racial intermarriage.
+Black separatist extremists are individuals or groups that seek to establish an independent nation for people of African descent through force or violence.
+They claim superiority over whites, are typically anti-Semitic, and oppose integration and interracial marriage.

-- The intent and capabilities of black separatist groups vary by chapter and region.
-At least two groups are active in New Jersey—the New Black Panther Party (NBPP) and the Israelite Church of God in Jesus Christ (ICGJC).
-NBPP portrays itself as a militant modern expression of the original Black Panther Party, while the ICGJC justifies its rhetoric with religious ideology and believes its members are the true Hebrew descendants.
+The intent and capability of black separatist groups vary by chapter and region.
+At least two groups are active in New Jersey: the New Black Panther Party (NBPP) and the Israelite Church of God in Jesus Christ (ICGJC).
+The NBPP portrays itself as a militant modern expression of the original Black Panther Party; however, representatives of the original group have denounced the “exploitation of the party’s name and history” and have called the organization “a black racist hate group.”
+The ICGJC justifies its rhetoric with religious ideology and believes its members are the true Hebrew descendants.
 NBPP and ICGJC promote violent and hate-based rhetoric against law enforcement, government officials, Jews, and whites.

-Black separatist extremist groups in New Jersey are disorganized and continue to focus on activities related to narcotics, illegal weapons, and financial crime.
-In 2016, five black separatist extremists conducted attacks independently of any group affiliation.
+Black separatist extremist organizations in New Jersey are disorganized and continue to focus on activities related to narcotics, illegal weapons, and financial crimes.
+Over the past several years, authorities in New Jersey have focused on disrupting these criminal activities.

 On May 6, 2017, authorities arrested a national leader of the NBPP in Essex County on weapons charges, according to a podcast the group released later that month.
 The NBPP stated, “our dear brotha [sic] was kidnapped by the pigs and was charged with trumped up weapons charges.”